nikakhachi/contacts-list-local-db-react/README.md

 ### Simple Program written in React, which uses local database ( db.json ).

 #### Requests are done with fetch and id-s are generated using react-uuid.
+No CSS used